 Of course, you can!
 Remember that trees need sunlight, water, and nutrients.
 If you optimize the amount and type of nutrients you are providing you can increase the number of trees growing on the land.

 To sum it all up, the number of trees on an acre can vary a lot.
-There are two ways to go about, either growing them in rows or more like a forest.
-The number of trees being planted depends on the species and type of soil you are growing them, among other factors.
+There are two ways to go about this, either growing them in rows or more like a forest.
+The number of trees being planted depends on the species and type of soil you are growing them in, among other factors.
 Based on this you can calculate the number of trees you can grow.
 On average, you are looking at anywhere from 300 to 900 trees per acre.